-We received aggregate gross proceeds from our initial public offering of approximately \$100.0 million, or aggregate net proceeds of approximately \$93.0 million after deducting underwriting discounts and commissions.
+We received aggregate gross proceeds from our initial public offering of approximately \$100.0 million, or aggregate net proceeds of approximately \$89.9 million after deducting underwriting discounts and commissions and offering expenses.
 None of the underwriting discounts and commissions or offering expenses were incurred or paid to directors or officers of ours or their associates or to persons owning 10 percent or more of our common stock or to any of our affiliates.

+As of September 30, 2018, we estimate that we have used approximately \$13.0 million of the net proceeds from our initial public offering for clinical development of our product candidates and research activities and for working capital and other general corporate purposes.
 We have not used any of the net proceeds from the offering to make payments, directly or indirectly, to any director or officer of ours, or any of their associates, to any person owning 10 percent or more of our common stock or to any affiliate of ours.
-We have invested the net proceeds from the offering in money market accounts.
+We have invested the remaining net proceeds from the offering in money market accounts.
 There has been no material change in our planned use of the net proceeds from the offering as described in our final prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on June 21, 2018.